Tag-based regulation of modules in genetic programming improves context-dependent problem solving: Methods

 Next, we assessed tag-based genetic regulation on the Boolean-logic calculator problem, a more challenging program synthesis problem that requires programs to perform Boolean logic computations in response to a sequence of input events that represent button presses on a simple calculator.

-Finally, we used the changing-signal problem to investigate the potential for genetic regulation to impede adaptive evolution by producing maladaptive plasticity.
-The changing-signal problem is a diagnostic that requires programs to associate distinct responses with each type of input.
-The changing-signal task does not require programs to contextually change their response to particular inputs, providing ample opportunity for erroneous regulation to impede adaptive evolution.
+Finally, we used the independent-signal problem to investigate the potential for genetic regulation to impede adaptive evolution by producing maladaptive plasticity.
+The independent-signal problem is a diagnostic that requires programs to associate distinct responses with each type of input; as such, programs do not need to change their response to particular input signals based on prior context.
+Additionally, fitness evaluation in the independent-signal problem is imperfect: programs receive input signals in a random order, providing ample opportunity for erroneous regulation to impede adaptive evolution.